badj/playwright-poc/README.md

 ---
 ### Project information

-> This project contains a Playwright functional journey test to verify multiple areas of the e-commerce checkout flow
+> This project repo contains a functional journey test to verify multiple areas of the e-commerce checkout flow

 - Search for an item in the store.
 - View a product from the search results.